 As always, we don’t advise you to stick with ‘cup’ measurements.
 Instead, try to learn how to compute for the dog’s daily caloric needs.
 Simply get its weight in kilograms and then raise this to the power of 0.75.
 Multiply the result by 70 and you already have an idea about the dog’s baseline or resting energy requirement.
 Of course, you’ve got to factor in the dog’s activity level and life stage.
 As such, a 60-lb unneutered male will require about 1,500 to 1,600 calories, divided into 2-3 meals.

 The Red Nose Pitbull, like its APBT brethren, requires lots of exercise.
 Those muscles on its body need to be strengthened and toned so they don’t shrink or atrophy and cause various problems.
 It also needs plenty of space to run about and play with your kids which the dog adores.
 It can stay in your apartment, why not?
 However, it’s a must that you take it for its daily walk for a minimum of 60 minutes twice daily.
 You can also bring it to the dog park or some other open space where you can play Frisbee, fetch, or any other playtime activity.
+Head over to our review of dog frisbees for more alternatives.

 It loves puzzles, too.
 Using puzzle feeders can also help temper its tendency to become overweight.
 It’s a form of mental stimulation as well.
 You don’t want a Red Nose Pitbull to ever feel bored in your house.
 You’ll instantly know it’s bored if you arrive home one day only to discover your house is in complete disarray like a Cat 5 tornado just roared through.